mdabrowski1990/uds/docs/source/pages/user_guide/message.rst

 Adding new SID
 ``````````````
-To define a new (non-standard) SID and RSID value at the same time,
+To define new (non-standard) members in both :class:`~uds.message.service_identifiers.RequestSID`
+and :class:`~uds.message.service_identifiers.ResponseSID` enums,
 use :func:`~uds.message.service_identifiers.add_sid` function.

+This way the recommended way as both values would be consistently (with the same name) defined!

 **Example code:**